 Effective from 1st January 2019, (ADIB) has adopted IFRS (9) - Financial Instruments formally after being trail applied in 2018, issued by the (CBE) in July 2014.
-The requirements of this standard differ substantially from the EAS No. (26) "Financial Instruments -
+The requirements of this standard differ substantially from the EAS No. (26) "Financial Instruments -Recognition and Measurement", particularly with regard to the classification, measurement and disclosure of financial assets and

-Notes to Separate Financial Statements For The Period Ended 31 March 2019
+Notes to Separate Interim Financial Statements For The Period Ended 30 September 2019

-Recognition and Measurement", particularly with regard to the classification, measurement and disclosure of financial assets and certain financial liabilities.
+Certain financial liabilities.
 The following is a summary of the major changes in ADIB's accounting policies resulting from the application of IFRS (9):